Kpetyxova/spellchecker/README.md

-Implementation of the spell checker from "A Complex Approach to Spellchecking and Autocorrection for Russian" [Dereza et. al 2016]
+Implementation of the spellchecker from "A Complex Approach to Spellchecking and Autocorrection for Russian" [Dereza et. al 2016]